mtov/engsoftmoderna/en/chapter1.md

 ([link](https://doi.org/10.1109/MC.1987.1663532))
 where he highlights the peculiarities of Software Engineering.

-According to Brooks, there are two challenges in software
-engineering: **essential difficulties** and **accidental difficulties**.
+According to Brooks, there are two types of difficulties in software engineering: **essential difficulties** and **accidental difficulties**.
 Essential ones are intrinsic to the field and are unlikely to be solved by any novel technology or method.

 Indeed, the term silver bullet, as used in Brooks's essay title, refers to a magical solution to a complex problem.
-Brooks argued that due to the essential difficulties of Software Engineering, we should not anticipate the existence of silver bullets in the field.
+Brooks argued that due to the essential difficulties, we should not anticipate the existence of silver bullets in the field.
 Nonetheless, many new software technologies are often marketed as if they were, in fact, silver bullets.

 Brooks described the following essential difficulties: